 Ducted RV AC

-So, with non-ducted AC systems, the cool air comes into the RV from a single large outlet right below the air conditioner.
+As mentioned above, with non-ducted AC systems the cool air comes into the RV from a single large outlet right below the air conditioner.
 But with a ducted RV AC system, the cooled air (and warm air if it’s also a heat pump) is blown into ducts that run throughout the RV.
 This distributes the air more evenly and completely, making it particularly desirable for larger rigs.

 On the left is a typical non-ducted RV AC “chill grill” with air flowing into the rig directly below the rooftop A/C unit.
 On the right are a few of the many round vents in the ceiling of our own rig with ducted A/C.